 As an education professional who is interested in school-based yoga, you might have already witnessed the benefits of yoga for your students.
 Still, a question remains.
 How and why is yoga beneficial for children and adolescents, and specifically, in the school setting?
-Research on yoga in schools has grown exponentially over the past 5 - 10 years, and while the results are still preliminary, scientists are beginning to understand why yoga serves as such a valuable component of school curricula nationwide.
+Scientific evidence for yoga in schools has grown exponentially over the past 5 – 10 years, and while the results are still preliminary, scientists are beginning to understand why yoga and mindfulness can serve as such a valuable component of school curricula nationwide.

 Research suggests that school-based yoga cultivates competencies in mind-body awareness, self-regulation, and physical fitness.
 And classroom teachers benefit as well.
 Taken together, these competencies may lead to improvements in students’ behavior, mental state, health, and performance, as well as teacher resilience, effectiveness and overall classroom climate.

-The figure below outlines some of the potential benefits of yoga for youth (and adults):
+The figure below outlines some of the potential benefits and scientific evidence of yoga for youth (and adults):

 By training students how to pay attention to the relationship between their mind and body, school-based yoga helps children notice the impact of stress on their well-being.
 For example, a student might start to notice that their stomach gets tight when they’re worried about a test, or that they tend to gravitate toward unhealthy food when they’re feeling down.
 This awareness (also known as mindfulness) may lead to changes in behavior by, for example, choosing to do 5 minutes of breathing exercises to relax a tight stomach or opting for an apple instead of chips.
 Preliminary studies of yoga for youth (Benavides & Caballero, 2009; Wang & Hagins, 2016) and young adults (Eastman-Mueller et al., 2013) are starting to support these ideas.